The ambition of progressive policing

 Many of the illustrations of the enabling culture that empowers innovation concern doing less rather than more, particularly by managers.
 In policing terms, we might describe this as internally moving away from ‘over-policing’.
 Micro-managing can adversely affect peer collaboration and agility, resulting in organised failure which may not even be called out, given there is a tendency in policing to be ‘doomed to succeed’ in order to avoid the vulnerability of learning.
 Coyle focuses on the importance of trust, co-operation and purpose in top performing teams, and less on structures, trappings and processes.
 These are points also identified by Lau and Cobb (2010), who emphasise the interface of trust-based relationships and the impact on team performance.

 Does rank work?
 Yes, to an extent, as Seddon acknowledges.
 But so does thinking, and in this sense of an enabling culture, collective thinking.
 Two heads are better than one.
 Professor Gary Hamel and Michele Zanini make a persuasive case in their 2020 book Humancracy that the most expensive resource in an organisation – its people – are often the most underused because they are treated as second rate robots rather than an army of walking ideas.
+Cain (2021) adds to the point that organisations really do need to do more to understand, and utilise, the latent creative power in their workforce.

 Thinking in a group, not groupthink